Mapy542/via/docs/USER_GUIDE.md

 ### Security Note

-OAuth credentials and tokens are stored with basic obfuscation.
-For maximum security, ensure proper file permissions on your home directory.
+OAuth credentials and tokens are stored in the system keyring when available.
+If no supported keyring backend is available, Via falls back to a 0600-permissioned file at `~/.local/share/Via/secure_tokens.json`.